trivikverma/researchgroup/content/courses/redcar/_index.md

 ---
 # Course title, summary, and position in the list.
-linktitle: An Example Course
+linktitle: Reproducible Computational Research
-summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
+summary: Learn how to make your computational results reproducible, more easily understandable, and accessible to others.
-weight: 1
+weight: 2

 # Page metadata.
 title: Get Started
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
-draft: true  # Is this a draft? true/false
+draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.